 If I'm applying through Clearing, can I attend an Open Day before I begin my course?

-We hold a number of open days each year up until October, but run specific days for those who are applying through clearing.
-See more details about our clearing open days run on Friday and Saturday after A-level results day.
+We hold a number of open days each year up until October, but we plan to have are planning an opportunity for you to visit our campus on Friday and Saturday after A-level results day.
 To get a feel for what UEA life is like, you can visit our virtual open day.

 Will you accept university applications for deferred entry?

 We will be able to discuss offering a deferred place with individuals on a case by case basis and it may not be available for all of our courses.

 I've accepted a Clearing course offer at UEA, what next?